Criscras13/API_image_testing/README.md

 ## Updating Data

 To update the data served by this API:

+1.  **Run the Data Transformer**:
+    This project includes a Python script `data_transformer.py` that fetches fresh data from the KnowBe4 API, rewrites the URLs to point to this GitHub Pages site, and saves the JSON files.
+    ```bash
+    python data_transformer.py
+    ```
+    *Note: This script requires internet access to reach `support.knowbe4.com`.*

+2.  **Commit and Push**:
-1. Replace the JSON files in `site_src/data/zendesk/` with new data.
-2. Commit and push the changes to the `main` branch.
+    After the script completes, commit the updated files in `site_src/data/zendesk/` and push to the `main` branch.
+    ```bash
+    git add site_src/data/zendesk/
+    git commit -m "Update API data"
+    git push origin main
+    ```

+3.  **Automatic Deployment**:
-3. The site will automatically rebuild and deploy the updated data.
+    The GitHub Actions workflow will automatically rebuild the site and deploy the updated data to GitHub Pages.